mspillman/zmatrix-to-inp/Settings.md

 ##### useH = True

-Toggles the inclusion of hydrogen atoms when mapping the rigid bodies onto the DASH solution.
+Toggles the inclusion restraints based on hydrogen atoms when mapping the rigid bodies onto the DASH solution.